 The Office is committed to providing optimum access and service to people with disability, their families and carers.
-In June 2020, the Office reviewed its Disability Access and Inclusion Plan 2015-2020 and in 2020-21, continued to implement the strategies under its Disability Access and Inclusion Plan 2020-2025 (DAIP).
+In 2021-22, the Office continued to implement the strategies under its Disability Access and Inclusion Plan 2020-2025 (DAIP).
 Current initiatives to address desired DAIP outcomes are shown below.